 Drones Coming Soon to a Neighborhood Near You

-Mario Mairena - Association for Unmanned Vehicle Systems International - @auvsi, Rachel Monroe - freelance writer - @rachmonroe, Jay Stanley - American Civil Liberties Union - @JayCStanley, Matthew Schroyer - Professional Society of Drone Journalists - @matthew_ryan
+Mario Mairena - Association for Unmanned Vehicle Systems International - @auvsi, Rachel Monroe - WIRED contributor - @rachmonroe, Jay Stanley - American Civil Liberties Union - @JayCStanley, Matthew Schroyer - Professional Society of Drone Journalists - @matthew_ryan